uhi22/pyPLC/readme.md

 ## Configuration of the PLC adaptor
-The factory settings of the Homeplug PLC adaptor do not in all cases support the requirements of the communication with the car.
+The factory settings of the Homeplug PLC adaptor do not in all cases support the requirements of the communication with the car, e.g. the SLAC messages.
 In detail, the adaptors are supporting HomePlugAV, but we need HomePlugGP (Green Phy).
 This is similar, but not the same.
 Fortunately, the supplier of the chipset is aware of this topic, and provides some smart helper tools. http://github.com/qca/open-plc-utils
 It is worth to read its documentation, starting in docbook/index.html, this contains all what we need for the next steps.
+A more detailled description and discussion is available in https://openinverter.org/forum/viewtopic.php?p=55120#p55120.

 (Tested on Linux/Raspbian on a raspberryPi 3)